May 10, 2019

-I haven't seen anything about the Draft yet.
+I haven't seen anything about the pro player yet.
 At the Hokkaidou Rookie's Caravan on July 13th, Ono-san talked a bit about the draft and said that there will be two nights of competition between JeSU Licensed Pro Players (no Momochi I guess) competing on July 24th and 25th.
 Yamato and Sasa will be the commentary team on the stream.
 Six pros will make it into the draft pool.
 There isn't any word on who the six team leaders will be.

 7 JP Pro League

 Update 2019-08-09 Added some information about the Street Fighter League: Pro-JP schedule.